valentinsavenko/valentinsavenko.github.io/_posts/2018-01-09-puppet-module-ecosystem.md

 - The `before_install` section sets up the ruby system environment
 - the `script` defines which command to run: `bundle exec rake $CHECK`
 - `matrix` shows how often that command is run and what's set for `$CHECK`
-  - the last _case_ runs `spec`-tests with Puppet 4.0, instead of the usual 5.0, to make sure it's compatible.

 The more interesting section is `deploy`, here we set Puppetforge as provider and need to put in our user and encrypted password.